Why study this course?

 What will I study?

-In the 1st Year learners will study 2/3 mandatory units:
+In the first year, learners will study two to three mandatory units:

 including the optional unit: